Lady Ottoline Morrell: Notable love affairs

 Morrell was known to have had many lovers.
 Her first love affair was with an older man, the physician and writer Axel Munthe, but she rejected his impulsive proposal of marriage because her spiritual beliefs were incompatible with his atheism.
 In February 1902, she married the MP Philip Morrell, with whom she shared a passion for art and a strong interest in Liberal politics.
 They had what would now be known as an open marriage for the rest of their lives.

 Philip's extramarital affairs produced several children who were cared for by his wife, who also struggled to conceal evidence of his mental instability.
 The Morrells themselves had two children (twins): a son, Hugh, who died in infancy; and a daughter, Julian, whose first marriage was to Victor Goodman and second marriage was to Igor Vinogradoff.

 Morrell had a long affair with philosopher Bertrand Russell, with whom she exchanged more than 3,500 letters.
+She also had an affair with Virginia Woolf.

 Her lovers may have included the painters Augustus John and Henry Lamb, the artist Dora Carrington, and the art historian Roger Fry.

 In her later years she had a brief affair with a gardener, Lionel Gomme, who was employed at Garsington.
 According to some literary critics, the fling of Morrell with "Tiger", a young stonemason who came to carve plinths for her garden statues, influenced the story in D. H. Lawrence's novel Lady Chatterley's Lover.

-Her circle of friends included many authors, artists, sculptors and poets.
+Her circle of friends included many authors, artists, sculptors, and poets.
 Her work as a patron was enduring and influential, notably in her contribution to the Contemporary Art Society during its early years.